aber0016/Basic_Natural_Language_Processing_Tweets/README.md

 2. For each day (i.e., sheet in your excel file), calculate the top 100 frequent unigram and top-100 frequent bigrams according to the structure of the sample_100uni.txt and sample_100bi.txt.
 If you have less than 100 bigrams for a particular day, just include the top-n bigrams for that day (n<100).

 3. Generate the sparse representation (i.e., doc-term matrix) of the excel file according to the structure of the sample_countVec.txt

+The output of this processing is saved in the files:

+- vocab.txt
+- countVec.txt
+- 100uni.txt
+- 100bi.txt